Google Workspace

 Required scope: https://www.googleapis.com/auth/admin.directory.user

-After adding the required scopes to your domain-wide delegation:
+After adding the required scopes to your domain-wide delegation, to enable the Remediator integration, do the following:

 Navigate to your Dropzone AI tenant home page e.g. https://mycompany.dropzone.app